|Nutritional Guidelines (per serving)|

 Like most spiked coffee drinks, the café royal is simple and uses only one spirit to complement fresh-brewed, black coffee.
 It's extremely low-proof and a casual cocktail that has more caffeine than alcohol.
 This makes it perfect for an afternoon sipper or a smooth, relaxing after dinner coffee.

 The recipe comes from Patron Spirits and features their coffee-flavored liqueur, Patron XO Café.
 It's unique in that it has a tequila base that's accented with coffee essence.
 This rich coffee liqueur is drier and lacks the sweetness of its common counterparts.
-Quite simply, it transforms your average cup of java into a delightful experience.
+Quite simply, it transforms your average cup of coffee into a delightful experience.

 - 1/2 ounce coffee liqueur (Patron XO Café)